mobiusml/aana_sdk/README.md

 - **Task Queue Support**:
   - Run every endpoint you define as a task in the background without any changes to your code.

-## Integrations
+- **Integration Support**:

-Aana SDK have integrations with various machine learning models and libraries: Whisper, vLLM, Hugging Face Transformers, Deepset Haystack, and more to come.
-See the [Integrations](docs/integrations.md) documentation for more information.
+   - Aana SDK have integrations with various machine learning models and libraries: Whisper, vLLM, Hugging Face Transformers, Deepset Haystack, and more to come ( for more information see [Integrations](docs/integrations.md) ).

 ## Installation